Guide to Northern Sonoma County

 Francis Ford Coppola Winery

-For your exploring pleasure, here’s a focus on Sonoma County’s northern reaches, home to rolling hills and small fertile valleys, premium wineries, and the towns of Healdsburg, Windsor, Cloverdale, and Geyserville.
+For your exploring pleasure, here’s a focus on Sonoma County, California’s northern reaches, home to rolling hills and small fertile valleys, premium wineries, and the towns of Healdsburg, Windsor, Cloverdale, and Geyserville.

 Ferrari Carano Winery

-The official Wine Road unites much of Northern Sonoma County, as it has for more than 40 years, guiding visitors through the many winery jewels throughout Alexander, Dry Creek, and Russian River valleys.
-The association’s online maps are valuable for creating self-planned tours of the more than 100 wineries, including old-school classics such as Joseph Swan Vineyards, and newer treasures like J Vineyards & Winery, which showcases both sparkling and still wines.
+The official Wine Road unites much of Northern Sonoma County, as it has for more than 40 years, through winery jewels across Alexander, Dry Creek, and Russian River valleys.
+The Wine Road website offers online maps to more than 100 wineries in this scenic area, including classics such as Joseph Swan Vineyards, and treasures like J Vineyards & Winery, which showcases both sparkling and still wines.

 Town Centers in Northern Sonoma County